kaleonearth/openLinks/README.md

 **Usage:**
 - Ensure we have a properly formatted *credentials.json* file in the root directory.
 In your Google console we will need to create a *Service Account* and *Service Account Key*, which will be linked to a project.
 This will give us the *credentials.json* file we need.
 - **Steps:** ## TODO: Give instructions on how to create service account and key (projectt too??)
+    - Ensure you have created a project where we can assign a service account and key.
+Once created, select that project in the [Google Cloud Console](https://console.cloud.google.com).
-    - It can be created [here](https://console.cloud.google.com/iam-admin/serviceaccounts)
+    - Service Accounts can be created [here](https://console.cloud.google.com/iam-admin/serviceaccounts).
     - Click *Manage Service Accounts*
     - Click *Create Service Account*
     - Give the Service Account a relevant name, a Service Account ID if not satisfied with the one that's generated, and Service Account Description.